 - The mileage end of the journey

 - The destination

 - Detours and the itinerary, if any, and

 - The purpose of the trip

 For example, this could be a customer visit.
-For private trips, recoding the travelled distance is sufficient.
+For private trips, recording the traveled distance is sufficient.
 A short note in the logbook is sufficient for trips between the apartment and the first place of work.
-From the total distance traveled, the proportion of private trips is determined.
-The employee would then have to pay tax for this value of private use.
+From the total distance traveled, the tax authorities will determine the proportion of private trips made.
+The employee then pays tax for only the portion of private trips.

 When and how is the salary conversion worthwhile?